- Executing stored procedures

 - Drop procedure/delete procedure

-A stored procedure is a series of commands (also known as routines) stored as a self-contained program in the database as part of the database's metadata, and can be called by client applications.
+A stored procedure is a series of commands (also known as routines) stored as a self-contained program in the database as part of the database's metadata, and can be called by multiple client applications.
 They are pre-compiled, so they don't need to be sent over the network and parsed every time, they are just executed.
 They can be started by the

 EXECUTE PROCEDURE command with specification of the procedure name and a list of parameters.
 Procedures can take parameters and - like